kadhiresan/kadhiresan.github.io/_posts/2015-11-20-javascript-basics-and-guidelines.md

 ```
 **3.Arrays**

-Array can hold more then one values of different data types.
+Array can hold more then one values of different data types

   * creation using literal syntax
 ```javascript